Fields

 .
 The function shouldn't return anything and, instead, should add errors to any fields determined to be invalid using the passed-in errors

-that holds a structured set of errors keyed by field.
+object, which holds a structured set of errors keyed by a field.

 Validation functions get passed one big context object and not individual arguments.
 This is because there are a lot of arguments